 Rear Adm.
 Stephen Tedford, U.S. Navy

-Program Executive Officer, Unmanned and Weapons
+Program Executive Officer, Unmanned Aviation and Strike Weapons

 Rear Adm.
 Stephen Tedford, a native of Huntington, New York, was commissioned an ensign through Naval Reserve Officers Training Corps and was designated a naval aviator in 1993.